trainfarb/-tf-A.2.7-Product-Platform/B.0.9.2-Documentation/B.0.9.0.1-Develop Documentation for Populating P3 Memo workPad.md

   - 00:44:03 START - Add a link from DEG's GitHub Repository to this Documentation markdown file - END 00:45:25
   - 00:45:37 START - Add a link from this Documentation markdown file to DEG's GitHub Repository - END 00:49:11
   - 00:49:23 START - Paste completed memo to DEG's GitHub Project for today - END 00:53:14
+- [DEG] B.0.9.0.1 - Publish A.2.7.0 Agenda to DEG's GitHub Repository and Project
+  - 00:01:10 START - Outline steps to create today's agenda - END 00:05:53
+  - 00:06:04 START - Paste agenda markdown template into this documentation markdown file - END 00:17:22
+  - 00:17:29 START - Create prompt for turning memo into agenda - END 00:24:40
+  - 00:24:55 START - Insert the prompt into HuggingFace to review the output for quality - END 00:26:39
+  - 00:26:48 START - Share completed agenda to DEG's GitHub Repository and edit for quality - END 00:33:27
+  - 00:33:36 START - Add link from DEG's GitHub Repository to this Documentation markdown file - END 00:34:24
+  - 00:34:30 START - Add link from this Documentation markdown file to DEG's GitHub Repository
+  - Paste completed agenda to DEG's GitHub Project for today
 ### A.2.7.3 Debriefs

 ## B.0.9 Onboarding Platform